maurerle/sparkle/README.md

 This is a fork of ASSUME, created to focus on the results of my PhD thesis.
 It is published under a different name, so that my thesis is not too tightly coupled to the ASSUME research project, as I do not receive funding from it.

 I plan to add all features to the upstream assume project, where I am also one of the core maintainers and developers.
-After finishing my PhD, SPARKLE will not be maintained any longer, so you should surely just use the ASSUME Framework in the first place.
+After finishing my PhD, SPARKLE will not be maintained any longer, so you should surely just use ASSUME Framework for own simulations, while investigating my developments in this repository.

-For convenience reasons, the package name and cli name stays `assume` to reduce the unneeded changes towards the maintained version.

 ## Documentation

+See upstream deployed documentation for most features

 - [User Documentation](https://assume.readthedocs.io/en/latest/)
 - [Installation Guide](https://assume.readthedocs.io/en/latest/installation.html)